 Launched in 2010, a fundraising campaign contributed significantly to the School’s development and its rise through the ranks of the best business schools in Europe.
 Bolstered by numerous graduates and partner companies, this collective effort has helped to finance the expansion and modernisation of the campuses, along with the bursary programme and many educational innovations.

-EYE: supporting the entrepreneurs of tomorrow
+EDHEC Entrepreneurs: supporting the entrepreneurs of tomorrow

 EDHEC4ALL: a real commitment to equal opportunities